Use VPC Peering Connections with Confluent Cloud on Google Cloud¶

 Although they don’t provide transitive routing, shared Google Cloud VPCs can be leveraged to enable Confluent Cloud connectivity.
 For more information, see Google Cloud Shared VPC overview.

 You can colocate multiple Confluent Cloud Dedicated clusters in the same Confluent Cloud network, but this is limited by the expected number and size of these clusters.
-The applicable limits are specified in Network.
+The applicable limits are specified in Networks.

 Create a VPC peering connection¶

-To establish a VPC peering connection between Confluent Cloud and Google Cloud, you need to create a VPC peering connection in Confluent Cloud and a VPC peering connection in Google Cloud.
+To establish a VPC peering connection between Confluent Cloud and Google Cloud:

 Create a VPC peering connection in Confluent Cloud¶